 1.)
 Marco Pollo believed that he had stumbled across real unicorns, but he called them ugly brutes.
 True or False?

-True, turns out what Marco Pollo was looking at were rhinoceroses.
+True, it turns out what Marco Pollo was looking at were rhinoceroses.

 2.)
 During the Dark Ages, it was written that virgins could exert strange magical power over unicorns.
 True or False?